miworking/XFactor_2_Pickup/README.md

-# XFactor_PickupRecognition
+# Pickup Pattern Recognition

-This will work in the background as a service, monitoring the user's gesture to decide whethere the app is opened by the owner of the app or not.
+# What will be done

-# How to use it
+Once the app is opened, it will go to the background immediately, so there is no UI for this app.
-An empty app will show up when this app is opened.
-Then you can close it and the service will work in the background.
+Then it will work in the background as a service, monitoring the user's gesture to decide whether the phone is opened by the owner or not.
+It can only be killed manually in the settings of the system.